 Well, that’s unless you get your photo taken with one after the show!

-What else is happening: If you didn’t get a chance to see the wombats and Tasmanian Devils earlier because they were snoozing/playing hide ‘n’ seek, then your best shot at catching them is during their afternoon feeds: wombats at 2:15pm and devils at 2:30pm.
+What else is happening: If you didn’t get a chance to see the Tasmanian Devils earlier because they were snoozing/playing hide ‘n’ seek, then your best shot at catching them is during their afternoon feeds at 2:30pm.

 Afternoon sessions: Koala cuddles, sheep shearing and an Aboriginal Dance Show

 - Get a taste of the Australian outback at the Sheep Shearing Show at 2:00pm.

 - Celebrate local Indigenous culture with a performance by the Yugambeh Aboriginal Dancers at 3:15pm.

 TIP: If you’ve got tired legs, catch the train from your closet station back to the koala meeting point.

 You know those moments when you realise your face is sore because you were smiling so freakin’ much?
 Well, this was one of those experiences.

 Go behind the scenes with an expert koala handler as they take you through the ‘off-limits’ enclosure where these guys call home.

 You’ll talk all things koala, learning who’s who, how they got here, and cool facts about their lives, like why some are named after chocolates or Game of Thrones characters (spoiler alert: because it helps group them by the years they were born).